Five metrics to help increase your bookings

 How is Cancellation Rate calculated?

-- The percentage of confirmed bookings you have canceled.
+- The percentage of confirmed bookings you have canceled in the last 365 days.

-- Includes the percentages of Instant Booking reservations, pre-approved quotes and prepaid reservations that were accepted and then canceled by you or a Customer Support Representative on your behalf.
+- Includes the percentages of Instant Booking reservations, pre-approved quotes and prepaid reservations that were accepted and then canceled by you or a Customer Experience Representative on your behalf.

 - This metric: